Code-Institute-Submissions/milestone_project_3-2/README.md

   * An [HTML validator](https://validator.w3.org/#validate_by_input) was used to check the code.
   * A [CSS checker](https://jigsaw.w3.org/css-validator/#validate_by_input) was used to check the stylings.

+Used parts of the code from the mini project.
 The project uses JQuery to simplify DOM manipulation.

 ## Testing